maxmanaloleclair/Get_IEX_Fundamental_Data/README.md

 # Steps

-  - Register for IEX Cloud (a paid subscription is required for this data)
+  - Register for [IEX Cloud](https://iexcloud.io/).
+The documentation for the API can be found [here](https://iexcloud.io/docs/api/).
+Note, a paid subscription is required for real data.
   - Select tickers
   - Choose quarterly or annual data
   - Dowload data to CSV